magore/hp85disk/README.md

         * My device works with 0.25 but 5 is safe
      * AVRDUDE ISP PORT
       * usb
-        * Set = to the PORT definition above IF using self programmin
+      * Note: ISP = In System Programmer
     * AVRDUDE_ISP
       * avrdude device programmer name as known by avrdude
         * avrdude -c list  # for a list of devices